-Also known as the Thao whipping frog and Fea’s flying frog, the Fea’s tree frog is native tropical forests in parts of China, Laos, Vietnam, Thailand and Vietnam.
+Also known as the Thao whipping frog and Fea’s flying frog, the Fea’s tree frog is native to the tropical forests in parts of China, Laos, Vietnam and Thailand.

 Their diet is primarily made up of insects.

 Fea’s tree frogs are arboreal, meaning they spend most of their time in trees.

 This frog may not be able to actually fly, but they have strong webbing between their toes to slow their fall from trees to a glide – a trick also known as ‘parachuting’.

 The ‘whipping’ part of the species’ name comes from the way the females use their back legs to whip up foam to make a nest for their eggs.
 Their frothy nests tend to be near or above the water, and the tadpoles drop into the water when they hatch.